 Welcome to the National Crime Victim Law Institute

 The National Crime Victim Law Institute (NCVLI) is a section 501(c)(3) nonprofit legal education and advocacy organization based at Lewis & Clark Law School in Portland, Oregon.
-NCVLI’s mission is to actively promote balance and fairness in the justice system through crime victim centered legal advocacy, education, and resource sharing.
+NCVLI actively promotes comprehensive and enforceable legal rights for crime victims, and access to knowledgeable attorneys to help protect those rights in every case, through victim centered legal advocacy, education, and resources.

 Visit the Our Team page to read NCVLI’s resume and learn about our Board and Staff.

 Learn more about the funding sources and program expenditures on our Financials Page.